apache/ozone/.github/ci.md

 The build-branch workflow is divided into a number of different jobs, most of which run in parallel.
 Each job is described below.

 Some of the jobs are defined using GA's "build matrix" feature.
 This allows you define similar jobs with a single job definition.
 Any differences are specified by a list of values for a specific key.
 For example, the "compile" job uses the matrix feature to generate the images with different versions of java.
-There, the "java" key has a list of values which specify which version of java to use, (8 or 11.)
+There, the matrix is specified by the "java" key which has a list of values describing which version of java to use, (8 or 11.)

 The jobs currently using the "build matrix" feature are: "compile", "basic", "acceptance" and "integration".
 These jobs also use GA's fail-fast flag to cancel the other jobs in the same matrix, if one fails.
 For example, in the "compile" job, if the java 8 build fails, the java 11 build will be cancelled due to this flag, but the other jobs outside the "compile" matrix are unaffected.